 Exterior Surface Preparation

 A new home installation typically involves installing the stone over wood or metal studs that have been covered with sheathing, moisture barrier, wire mesh, and a scratch coat of mortar.
-Existing structures with vinyl or wood siding may require the siding be removed down to the sheathing before installation.
+Existing structures with vinyl or wood siding may require the siding to be removed before installation.
 Sheathing materials include cement board or plywood and provide a durable surface to which all other layers will attach.
-Moisture barriers can be made of plastic or a composite material, but the most popular is installing one or more barriers of felt paper, similar to what is used under roofing shingles.
+Moisture barriers can be made of plastic or a composite material, but the most popular is felt paper, similar to what is used under roofing shingles.
 The requirement and specifications for a moisture barrier are typically defined by local or national building code.
 Installing wire mesh with a scratch coat of mortar creates the next layer.
-After drying, another layer of mortar and the stone veneer will be installed.
+After drying, another layer of mortar will be laid and then the stone veneer will be installed.